Student Organization Advisor Manual

 Maintenance Functions

-Here are those advisory activities that serve to maintain the existence of the student organization and to keep it out of difficulty:
+These are advisory activities that serve to maintain the existence of the student organization and to keep it out of difficulty.
+Examples of such advisory activities include:

-• Preventing the group from breaking the university's rules
+• Preventing the group from breaking the College's rules and ensuring the group abides by all financial policies and expectations

 Group Growth Functions

-Those advisory activities that improve the operation and effectiveness of the group and help it progress toward its goals may be referred to as group growth functions.
+These are advisory activities that improve the operation and effectiveness of the group and help it progress toward its goals.
 They are facilitating functions that are useful without particular reference to the program content.
 Related advisory activities might include:

 • Teaching the techniques and responsibilities of being a good leader and follower

-• Coaching the officers in the principles of good organizational and administrative practice
+• Coaching the organization officers in the principles of good organizational and administrative practices

 • Developing self-discipline and responsibility among group members

-• Teaching the elements of effective group operation
+• Teaching the elements of effective group operation, running successful meetings, and planning events

-• Keeping the group focused on its goals
+• Keeping the group focused on their mission and goals

 Program Content Functions

-Obviously, a student organization should exist for other purposes than to perpetuate itself and improve its internal operation.
-It is in the area of program content that the faculty advisor assumes a genuinely educational function and one that can parallel, complement, or supplement the formal curricular offering of the college.
-Here the advisor answers the question, "For what?"
+A student organization should exist for other purposes than to perpetuate itself and improve its internal operation.
+It is in the area of program content that the faculty/staff advisor assumes a genuinely educational function and one that can parallel, complement, or supplement the formal curricular offering of the College.
 It is here that the advisor can stimulate the intelligence and ability of the student participants and help them to plan activities that will contribute to their own intellectual development while enriching campus life.
 Advisory activities related to program content might include the following:

 • Providing opportunities for the practice of classroom-acquired skills